zzhangjii/learning-library/ospa-library/github-ideas/README.md

 ### Issues :warning:
 * Only selected **OSPA GitHub Admin** individuals will be able to modify Oracle GitHub's Learning-Library/ospa-library repository(Ale, Dan, John, so far...)
-* OSPA management has decided upon individual folders for different teams/products/labs; to date they are:
+* OSPA management has decided upon individual folders for different teams/products/labs; to date they are: adw, appdev, appint, atp, big-data-service, db19c, exadata-cloud, migration, nosql, and security
 * GitHub and Git do not support modification (Cloning, Branching, Merging) of individual files and/or folders; so, 'Clones' and 'Branches' are copies of entire Oracle Learning Library
 * GitHub repositories (repos) have limitations on size of individual files (100MB) and total size of repository (1GB)
 ### Contents